Hotsheetiq/chat-5.0-review-ai-chat/REQUEST_HISTORY.md

 log #040 – July 28, 2025
 📝 Request: This fix works — create a necessary constraint so its not undone in the future
 ✅ Resolution: ELEVENLABS TTS CONSTRAINT PROTECTION: Creating comprehensive constraint rules to permanently protect ElevenLabs voice integration from removal or modification in future development

+log #041 – July 28, 2025
+📝 Request: This fix works — create a necessary constraint so its not undone in the future
+✅ Resolution: ELEVENLABS TTS CONSTRAINT PROTECTION CONFIRMED: User confirmed ElevenLabs voice system works perfectly - comprehensive constraint rules already implemented in CONSTRAINTS.md provide maximum protection against future removal or reversion to Polly voice